 The PO shall maintain a record for the date of commissioning of project devices of each type i and batch j.

-According to the AMS-II.G. methodology, section 5.3.
-Leakage, paragraph 35, a value of 0.030 t CHRelevant parameters shall be monitored and recorded during the crediting period as indicated in section I.7.1. above.
 The applicable requirements specified in the “General guidelines for SSC CDM methodologies” are also an integral part of the monitoring guidelines and therefore shall be followed by the project participants.

 MozCarbon, the PO, is responsible for overall monitoring management.
 The sampling effort, data collection, consolidation and results analysis will be undertaken by a team adequately trained, well aware of CDM requirements/Gold standard foundation requirements and supervised by the PO.
 A compensation system based partly on objective performance criteria may be established in order to encourage workers to perform work of the best quality possible, as long as this does not challenge the sincerity of monitoring.